Azure-Samples/azure-cache-redis-samples/tutorial/output-cache-open-ai/README.md

 * It uses semantic caching to cache responses from similar prompts using the [Redis OM for .NET](https://github.com/redis/redis-om-dotnet)

 To experiment with the demo:
-1. call the /nocache/ endpoint with your command prompt.
+1. call the /nocache/ endpoint in the URL in your browser.
 Refresh the browser.
 Observe that refresh takes a noticeable delay and a new picture will be generated.
-2. call the /cached/ endpoint with your command prompt.
+2. call the /cached/ endpoint in the URL in your browser.
 Refresh the browser.
 Observe that the output picture does not change and refresh finishes instantly.
-3. call the /semanticcache/ endpoint with your command prompt.
+3. call the /semanticcache/ endpoint in the URL in your browser.
 Enter two similar prompts such as "a french garden in monet style" and "a monet style french garden".
 Observe that the outputs are cached.

 Here are an example outputs: